Kagurazaka Street Stage O-edo Tour 2018

 Performing Arts Tour and Street Live Performances in Kagurazaka

-Three live spots are set up on the streets of Kagurazaka, where guests of all ages can enjoy performances by groups that create the fusion of classic and modern styles and artists who pass the Edo-Period tradition on to the present.
+Various traditional performing artists will greet you at three performing locations set up in Kagurazaka Avenue.
+Breathtaking acrobats and intriguing music will entertain guests from all generations.
+Come meet talented groups that create the fusion of classic and modern styles as well as prestigious artists who pass the Edo-Period tradition on to the present.

-This program offers you the opportunity to enjoy songs, shamisen music and dances performed by Kagurazaka Geisha Ladies and also try playing games that Geishas Ladies often play in banquets.
-English translation is available for non-Japanese-speaking guests.
+Banquets with Geisha entertainment is one of Japan’s unique forms of hospitality.
+This program offers you the opportunity to enjoy songs, shamisen music and dances performed by Kagurazaka’s Geishas in their training house called Kenban, which is normally closed to the public.
+Participants can also try playing games that Geishas often play in banquets.
+English interpretation is available for non-Japanese-speaking participants.

 1st Performance: 13:00-14:00

--Reservation is required (Up to 40 persons per performance)
+*Prior reservation is required (Capacity: up to 40 participants per performance)

-Musicians: Mayumi (singer), Natsue and Sakurako (shamisen) and Yumie (drums)
+Musicians: Mayumi (songs), Natsue and Sakurako (shamisen) and Yumie (drum)

 Evening Live Music Performances at Akagi-jinja Shrine Kagura Hall

-Kagurazaka Time Slip (Stamp Rally & Historical Tours)
+Kagurazaka Time Slip (Stamp Rally / History Guides / Kids’ Square)

-*Guests can exchange their stamps with prizes until 16:30.
-Prizes are limited.
+*Participants can exchange their stamps for prizes until 16:30.
+Prizes are limited in quantity.

 |Admission||Free (A map with a stamp sheet will be distributed at each stamp point)|

-*English maps and translations are available at each stamp point
+*English maps and interpretation are available at each checkpoint.

 *Programs are subject to change or cancellation depending on circumstances.
 Alternative venues for a rainy weather and other information will be announced on the official website and at the festival venues.